 Best Steel String Acoustic Guitar for Small Hands

 Next largest menu would be for the best steel string acoustic guitar for small hands.
 Superstar singer songwriter Ed Sheeran has entertained stadiums playing his Martin LX-1E signature model, and is responsible for popularizing the travel sized acoustic guitar worldwide.
-All of the major brands, such as Martin, Taylor, Guild, Yamaha, Breedlove, and others now include a Junior or travel sized model in their catalogs.
+All of the major brands, such as Martin, Taylor, Guild, Yamaha, Breedlove, and others now include a Junior or travel sized model in their catalogs, which are less expensive than the full size version.
 Most of them are bright in the higher midrange and not surprisingly weaker in the bass, although this can be altered with EQ when plugged in.

 - Martin – with its 185th anniversary in 2018, Martin is America’s oldest existing guitar manufacturer.
 Many Martin vintage models have been used on countless recordings and even been showcased at the Metropolitan Museum of Art in NYC.
 They have a selection of ¾ sized Little Martin models at different price points, from the Sheeran signature down to their first travel model, the Backpacker.

-- Yamaha – Yamaha’s FG Jr. is probably the most affordable quality ¾ sized acoustic on the market.
-Made from laminated spruce and meranti, it offers decent sound and playability for child students and adults with small hands who want an inexpensive and durable acoustic for the beach or camping trips.
+- Yamaha – Yamaha’s FG Jr. is probably one of the most affordable quality ¾ sized acoustic guitars on the market.
+Made from laminated spruce and meranti, it offers decent sound and playability for child students and adults with smaller hands who want inexpensive and durable acoustic guitars for small hands for the beach or camping trips.

 Given the need for longer strings to reproduce low notes (there’s a reason for the shape of a grand piano), there are somewhat fewer options for the bass guitar for the small hands.
 The standard Fender bass guitar has a scale of 34”.
 However, some famous models from the classic rock era are still available at 30” scale, ideal for small handed players.